canalplus/rx-player/doc/api/Miscellaneous/Local_Manifest_v0.1.md

 ## The period object

 As seen in the previous chapter, the local manifest contains a `periods` property.
-The concept of period comes from DASH and allow to separate a content into multiple sub-parts, each with their own configurations.
+The concept of period comes from DASH and allows separating content into multiple sub-parts, each with their own configurations.

-For example, you could have in the same content a TV Show in german followed by an american film, each with its own language choices and qualities.
+For example, you could have in the same content a TV show in German followed by an American film, each with its own language choices and qualities.

 If you don't need that kind of granularity, you can just create a single period for your local manifest.